gfxhacks/ae-apprepend/README.md

 # RQ Apprepend
 Batch append/prepend text to the current output filename of all `QUEUED` render items.

-Find out more about it here: [AE Script: Batch Rename Rneder Queue Item Filenames](https://gfxhacks.com/ae-script-batch-rename-render-queue-item-filenames/).
+Find out more about it here: [AE Script: Batch Rename Render Queue Item Filenames](https://gfxhacks.com/ae-script-batch-rename-render-queue-item-filenames/).

 Open After Effects, then navigate to `File > Scripts > Run Script File...` and choose `RQ_Apprepend.jsx`.
 The RQ Apprepend panel should appear.